leohori/HuaweiCloud-CCE-Awake-Hibernate/README.md

 # Huawei Cloud - CCE Service - Awake/Hibernate Master and Workers Nodes

+## Description

+The Python Scripts allows to Awake and Hibernate a CCE cluster (Master and Workers Nodes) in a particular Project/Region.

 ## Requirements

 The scripts uses the following SDK's from Huawei Cloud Repository -> https://github.com/huaweicloud/huaweicloud-sdk-python-v3